 San Francisco Media Access: Compromise or Half-Measure?

-Unlike departments that have locked everyone out of police radio communications, the San Francisco Police Department (SFPD) implemented a media credentialing program that provides vetted journalists with encrypted receivers to monitor police radio traffic in real-time.
+Unlike departments that cut off all outside monitoring, SFPD implemented a media credentialing program: vetted journalists get encrypted receivers to monitor police radio traffic in real time.

 How the Program Works